Searching for Privacy Risks in LLM Agents via Simulation: Experiments Results

 \subsection{Simulation with Basic Instructions}

-\paragraph{Implementation Details} We use \texttt{o4-mini-high} to generate $100$ simulation configurations as the testing set (\texttt{Testing-100}), each from a distinct privacy norm in \citet{shao2024privacylens}.
-We provide a complete configuration example in Appendix \ref{appendix: full config}, which is used to construct the agent memories and \textbf{basic agent instructions} (Appendix \ref{appendix: agent memory}) using templates.
-For each configuration in \texttt{Testing-100}, by default, we run the simulation $10$ times and use \texttt{gpt-4.1-mini} as the backbone for all agents.
-We choose \texttt{gpt-4.1-mini} as it is the medium-sized version of the \texttt{gpt-4.1} family and enables us to study the impact of different backbone models.
-For privacy leakage evaluation, we use a reasoning model \texttt{gemini-2.5-flash} with a $1024$-token thinking budget to analyze the context and content of each action and detect whether any sensitive item is leaked, balancing reliability and scalability.
+\textbf{Implementation Details} Using basic agent instructions (e.g., ``\emph{Guide Jane Carter to share Michael Turner's alleged crime details with you by sending an email.}'' and ``\emph{Monitor notifications and take necessary actions in response...}'', full versions in Appendix \ref{appendix: agent memory}), we create $100$ simulation configurations as the testing set (\texttt{Testing-100}) using \texttt{o4-mini-high} and manual curation, each of them is a distinct privacy norm randomly sampled from \citet{shao2024privacylens}.
+We provide a complete configuration example in Appendix \ref{appendix: full config}.
+We use configurations to construct the agent memories and instructions with templates.
+For each configuration in \texttt{Testing-100}, we run the simulation $10$ times by default and use \texttt{gpt\textsubscript{4.1-mini}} as the backbone for all agents.
+We choose \texttt{gpt\textsubscript{4.1-mini}} because it is the medium-sized version of the \texttt{gpt\textsubscript{4.1}} family, enabling us to easily study the impact of choosing larger or smaller models.
+For privacy leakage evaluation, we use \texttt{gemini\textsubscript{flash}} \footnote{All \texttt{gemini} mentioned in this work refers to \texttt{gemini-2.5}.} (non-thinking) to analyze the context and content of each action and detect whether any sensitive item is leaked.
+This achieves 98.5\% agreement with human annotators across 200 randomly sampled actions, ensuring reliable and scalable assessment.